Arthritis Awareness Month in May aims to increase awareness of all types of arthritis, including RA.

 Rheumatoid arthritis (RA) is an autoimmune disease affecting more than 1.3 million people in the United States.

-RA occurs when the immune system mistakenly attacks healthy cellsTrusted Source.
-The causes pain and swelling in the joints.
+RA occurs when the immune system mistakenly attacks healthy cells.
+This causes pain and swelling in the joints.
 It can also affect organs such as the lungs, heart, and eyes.

-Arthritis Awareness Month in May aims to increase awareness of arthritis, encourage lifestyle habits that reduce people’s risk, and raise funds for research and support.
+May is Arthritis Awareness Month, and the goal is to increase awareness of arthritis, encourage lifestyle habits that reduce people’s risk, and raise funds for research and support.

 The American College of Rheumatology promotes RDAM in September.
-The goal of this month is to increase awareness of rheumatic diseases such as RA, lupusgout, and fibromylagia.
+This month’s goal is to increase awareness of rheumatic diseases such as RA, lupusgout, and fibromyalgia.

-This article will discuss Arthritis Awareness Month and RDAM and how to get involved.
-It will also discuss awareness ribbons and the support available to people with arthritis.
+This article will discuss Arthritis Awareness Month and RDAM, how to get involved, awareness ribbons, and the support available to people with arthritis.

 What is the purpose of Arthritis Awareness Month?